-- The electricity emissions factor decreased as described in the community inventory. - 2016 was a warmer winter as described in the community inventory. - Natural gas use has increased and heating oil use has decreased over the long term (especially in the last three fiscal years) as the City converted some older schools from oil to gas, and opened new, energy-efficient buildings that use natural gas for heat and hot water. - In the last three fiscal years, Boston has seen an additional dramatic reduction in fuel oil use resulting from the closure of the Boston Public Health Commission's Long Island facility, which relied primarily on fuel oil as a heating source. - Electricity use has decreased over the long term, primarily driven by the near complete conversion of Boston's 66,000 electric streetlights to more efficient LED fixtures.
-Boston has also invested in building energy efficiency measures on a project-by-project basis, and plans to engage in deeper energy efficiency retrofits as part of the newly launched Renew Boston Trust energy savings performance contract efforts. - Steam use has decreased over the long term due to the reduction in steam use at City Hall, and the conversion of the West End Branch library from steam to gas.
+- The electricity emissions factor decreased as described in the community inventory. - Natural gas and heating oil use has decreased over the long term (especially in recent fiscal years) as the City converted some older schools from oil to gas, and opened new, energy-efficient buildings that use natural gas for heat and hot water. - Beginning in FY15, Boston has seen a dramatic reduction in fuel oil use resulting from the closure of the Boston Public Health Commission's Long Island facility, which relied primarily on fuel oil as a heating source. - Electricity use has decreased over the long term, primarily driven by the near complete conversion of Boston's 66,000 electric streetlights to more efficient LED fixtures.
+Boston has also invested in building energy efficiency measures on a project-by-project basis, and plans to engage in deeper energy efficiency retrofits as part of the Renew Boston Trust. - Steam use has decreased over the long term due to the reduction in steam use at City Hall, and the conversion of the West End Branch library from steam to gas.